bitsharescrude/crude.ngn/README.md

 The Asset has been designed to be as trustless as humanly possible by the issuer (following the guidelines stipulated by bitshares.org).
 - SPECIFICATIONS

-CRUDE.NGN will be a User Issued Asset (U.I.A), [N/B there will also be CRUDE.NGN as smartcoin in the future backed with BTS].
+CRUDE.NGN will be a User Issued Asset (U.I.A), [N/B there will also be CRUDE.NGN as smartcoin in the future backed with CRUDE.NGN].

 # U.I.A Parameters
 - owner can issue assets to himself